kp101/Wellness-Monitor/README.md

 The core of the monitoring does not depend on cameras, only movements.
 The destination of the data is chosen by the implementer.

-Additional features like environmental sensors(bme68x, bme690), oled display, speakers, plotting, etc. are available for more advanced implementers.
+Additional features like environmental sensors(bme68x, bme690), oled display, audio out, plotting, etc. are available for more advanced implementers.

 ## Sample Report: